-John is a Non-executive Director at Leeds and York Partnership NHS Foundation Trust.
-He sits on the Yorkshire and Humber Clinical Senate.
-John is a member of the NIHR post-doctoral, and Yorkshire and Humber RfPB panels, and editorial board for the International Journal of Mental Health Nursing.
-He is a Registered Nurse Teacher with the Nursing, Midwifery Council (NMC) and is active within Mental Health Nursing Academics (UK).
-John has considerable experience at supervising students at undergraduate and postgraduate levels.
-John is currently supervising numerous PhD students.
-He would welcome enquiries from students wishing to study a higher degree in any of the above research themes.
+I am a Registered Nurse Teacher with the Nursing, Midwifery Council (NMC) and is active within Mental Health Nursing Academics (UK).
+I have considerable experience at supervising students at undergraduate and postgraduate levels.
+I am currently supervising numerous PhD students.
+I would welcome enquiries from students wishing to study a higher degree in any of the above research themes.

 Research groups and institutes

 - Mental health (Healthcare)